BrainObjects/BrainObjectDocs/10-Related_Projects.md

 ### Related and interesting "(communication) transport" technologies

-In order to test BrainObjects (and ensure that it is not too focused around HTTP) we might take a look at some other transport technologies.
+In order to test BrainObjects (and ensure that it is not too narrowly focused on HTTP) we might take a look at some other communication protocols.

 #### CoAP - Constrained Application Protocol